dk7xe/PX4-user_guide/en/flight_modes_fw/mission.md

 Missions are usually created in a ground control station (e.g. [QGroundControl](https://docs.qgroundcontrol.com/master/en/PlanView/PlanView.html)) and uploaded prior to launch.
 They may also be created by a developer API, and/or uploaded in flight.

-Individual [mission commands](#mission_commands) are handled in a way that is appropriate for each vehicle's flight characteristics (for example loiter is implemented as _hover_ for copter and _circle_ for fixed-wing).
+[Mission commands](#mission_commands) are handled in a way that is appropriate for each fixed-wing flight characteristics (for example loiter is implemented as flying in a circle).
-VTOL vehicles follow the behavior and parameters of fixed-wing when in FW mode, and of copter when in MC mode.

 :::note
 Missions are uploaded onto a SD card that needs to be inserted **before** booting up the autopilot.